Toloka/docs/en/guide/concepts/restore-task-overlap.md

   ![](../_images/control-rules/restore-task-overlap/qcr-banned_users_reassessment_example_2.png =700x)

-  If the Toloker no longer meets the requirements of the skill filter and their task suite responses aren't taken into account, their tasks are sent for re-completion to another Toloker.
+  If the Toloker no longer meets the requirements of the skill filter and their responses aren't taken into account, their tasks are sent for re-completion to another Toloker.

 - Incorrect settings